South Africa Country Commercial Guide

 • Prison-made and penitentiary-made goods

 Used goods: ITAC may grant import permits on used goods or substitutes if not manufactured domestically, thus creating a de facto ban on most used goods.
-While designed to protect the domestic manufacture of clothing, motor vehicles, machinery, and plastics, these restrictions limit imports of a variety of low-cost used goods from the United States and Europe.
-Waste, scrap, ashes, and residues: the objective of import controls on these goods is to protect human health and the environment under the Basel Convention.
+While these restrictions are intended to protect domestic manufacturing in sectors such as clothing, motor vehicles, machinery, and plastics, they also limit imports of various low-cost used goods from the United States and Europe—including waste, scrap, ashes, and residues.
+These import controls aim to safeguard human health and the environment in line with the Basel Convention.

 Other harmful substances: The South African Government controls the imports of substances such as ozone-depleting chemicals, under the Montreal Convention and chemicals used in illegal drug manufacturing, under the 1988 United Nations Convention.
-Goods subject to quality specifications: this restriction permits the monitoring of manufacturing specifications that enhance vehicle safety (such as in the case of tires) or protect human life.
+Goods subject to quality specifications: these restrictions allow authorities to monitor manufacturing standards to enhance product safety—such as vehicle tires—and to protect human health and safety.

 The Department of Agriculture, Forestry and Fisheries (DAFF) requires and issues sanitary-phytosanitary certificates for the importation of poultry, beef, pork (including lard), hides and skins, animal hair and bristles, and honey products.
 Other products that require import permits include fish and fish products, residues, petroleum products, firearms and ammunition, gambling equipment, and radioactive chemical elements.